 Minn.
 Stat.
 CONFLICTS OF INTEREST Workpaper Section Yes No Reference 3.
 Was the employee not directly involved with the sealed bid or auction process?
 4. Was the applicable "notice" law followed, and did the same require at least one week of published notice?
 Minn.
 Stat. § 15.054 does not apply to property or materials acquired or produced by political subdivisions for sale to the general public in the ordinary course of business.

 Part III.
+Audit Conclusion

-Audit Conclusion ust state a conclusionbased on this questionnaire and any other audit procedures performed the legal provisions reviewed relating to conflicts of interest. wheth er the client has Conclusion:
+The auditor must state a conclusionbased on this questionnaire and any other audit procedures performedwhether the client has complied with the legal provisions reviewed relating to conflicts of interest.

+Conclusion: